Edgenesis/shifu.dev/docs/guides/cases/connect-hikvision-camera.md

 ---
-title: 接入 Hikvision摄像头
+title: Connect a Hikvision Camera
 sidebar_position: 1
 ---

-# 接入Hikvision摄像头
+# Connect a Hikvision Camera

-:::caution正在施工
+:::caution Work in Progress

 :::